Pros and Cons of Getting an Airline Credit Card

 With a general travel card, you can typically book flights on a wide variety of airlines.
 When you choose an airline card, you commit to flying with just one carrier when using that card—though you can use rewards earned on some cards to purchase flights on partner airlines.

 Less Lucrative Sign-Up Bonuses

 General travel cards, such as the Chase Sapphire Preferred and the Capital One Venture, tend to offer plusher bonuses to new cardholders than airline cards.
-A few airline cards stand out for their generous sign-up bonuses, though, like the British Airways Visa Signature and the Hawaiian Airlines World Elite Mastercard.
+A few airline cards stand out for their generous sign-up bonuses, though, like the British Airways Visa Signature, the Delta Reserve Credit Card, and the Hawaiian Airlines World Elite Mastercard.

 Fewer Opportunities to Earn Bonus Miles

 Many airline cards also sharply limit the kinds of purchases that earn bonuses, making it tough to stock up enough miles to earn a free flight.
 For example, many airline cards only offer bonus points on airline purchases.
 Others are slightly more generous and offer a limited number of miles on everyday purchases, such as dining, groceries, or gas.